Rabios/Lotus/README.md

 > NOTES: Until now and unfortunately,Lotus IDE Not supported on Linux and Mac

-## Things may notice and will fix later on
+## Things may notice and will add later on
-Lotus is currently in BETA and may still,So weird things may face is:
+Lotus is currently in BETA and may still,So some things are missing like:
-- [x] Weird syntax highlighting sometimes (FIXED)
 - [ ] No shortcuts
 - [ ] No themes